kgruelgoto/scripts/README.md

 > `uv run <script>.py [options]`
 > `uv run <link to raw github py> [options]`

+⚠️ If you do not have ZScaler certificates configured for python you will need to add `--native-tls` to your command to avoid certificate issues. ⚠️

 **Install `uv` if not present:**

 ```bash